 Foods that Keep Your Teeth Clean

-It’s important to brush your teeth after meals or snacks, but when you’re on the go that can sometimes be difficult.
+Skip to main content It’s important to brush your teeth after meals or snacks, but when you’re on the go that can sometimes be difficult.
 Did you know that there are actually foods that keep your teeth clean?
 Here’s how to spot these dental-friendly foods for smart snacking to keep your smile bright.

 Whole Fruits